LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 sudo snapper create --description 'after-uutils' --userdata important=yes -t post --pre-number [NUMBER]
 ````

-_(Here a fun fact is that I spent a few hours trying to fix an 'invisible lightdm' problem... just for me to find out that it was actually not a problem and I just forgot I had a second monitor connected and lightdm was showing up on it 🤦‍♀️)_
+_(Here a fun fact is that I spent a few hours trying to fix an 'invisible lightdm' problem with folks on the uutils discord... just for me to find out that it was actually not a problem and I just forgot I had a second monitor connected and lightdm was showing up on it 🤦‍♀️)_

+Once I rebooted, I proceeded to test stuff to make sure nothing had been broken: I launched Steam and Cyberpunk 2077 to make sure NVidia drivers, audio, proton, etc was all working, and indeed it was!
+I also tried out bluetooth, my compiz stuff, firefox and everything else I usually use and I couldn't find a single thing that was not working!
+Nice!

 And you're done!
 Now you can proudly state that your system is not GNU whenever a GNU fanclubber comes in with their "GNU/Linux" copypasta.<span style="font-style:italic;font-size:10px">
     (well, technically there's still glibc but shhh that's a talk for another day)